This egg provides support for most of the R7RS Scheme language.

 To compile R7RS code, it's usually sufficient to load the r7rs extension by providing the -require-extension (or -R) flag to csc(1):

-This is equivalent to beginning your program with (require-extension r7rs), but avoids the need to modify your source with CHICKEN-specific forms.
+This is equivalent to beginning your program with (import (r7rs)), but avoids the need to modify your source with CHICKEN-specific forms.
 Alternatively, you can cond-expand on the extension to load it only when your program is running on CHICKEN:

 Some syntactic features of the R7RS, such as long-form booleans and extended number literals, require that r7rs support be activated during compilation.
 To do this, load the r7rs egg as a compiler extension by providing the -extend (or -X) flag to csc(1), as well: